 Figure 1(c) illustrates VI-CBF with $D=\{4,5,6,7\}$.
-First, x and y increment their corresponding counters by their corresponding hashed values in D. For instance, x increments its first counter value by $T\in D$.
-Consider now a query of whether z is in S. The second hashed entry of z has counter value 9, while for this entry z hashes to increment $T\in D$.
-Since T=10 since T=11 cannot be presented as a sum of elements of T=12 cannot be part of the sum 9, and we deduce that necessarily T=13 and T=14 we could have known that as well from the third hashed entry of T=15 (since T=15), but not from its first entry (because T=15 and T=15 variants of CBF in networking devices.
-In this paper, we detail and evaluate its application to both CBF and ML-HCBF.
+First, x and y increment their corresponding counters by their corresponding hashed values in D. For instance, x increments its first counter value by $7 \in D$.
+Consider now a query of whether z is in S. The second hashed entry of z has counter value 9, while for this entry z hashes to increment $7 \in D$.
+Since 9-7=2 cannot be presented as a sum of elements of D, the increment 7 cannot be part of the sum 9, and we deduce that necessarily $z \notin S$, avoiding the false positive that occurred in CBF (Figure 1(b)).
+Note that we could have known that as well from the third hashed entry of z (since 6 > 5), but not from its first entry (because x and z hash to the same increment, so the sum of 5 can be composed of the increment 5).